Texagon-Dev/fastapi-postgres-template/pr-guidelines.md

 ### Addressing Feedback (Mandatory)

-* **Fix All Issues:** You must address and fix **all** reviewer suggestions and static analysis issues (including those from tools like Gemini), even if they are categorized as **Medium severity**.
+* **Address All Feedback:** You must address **all** reviewer suggestions and static analysis issues (including those from tools like Gemini), even if they are categorized as **Medium severity**.
+For each piece of feedback, you should either **apply the change or provide a clear justification for not doing so.**
-* **Justification:** If you decide not to fix a specific issue or suggestion, you must leave a clear comment on the issue itself with a brief, professional **justification** for why the change is not being implemented.
+* **Justification for Disagreement:** If you decide not to fix a specific issue or suggestion, you must leave a clear comment on the issue itself with a brief, professional **justification** for why the change is not being implemented.
+The PR cannot be merged until all comments are resolved by either implementing the feedback or getting the reviewer's agreement on the justification.

 ### Patience and Professionalism